meltyourface/blank/posts/Herbal-traditions/Magical-Properties-and-Uses-of-Sage-Mugwort-and-Lavender/index.md

 **Folklore**: Mugwort is heavily associated with the moon and lunar deities.
 The herb is said to enhance psychic abilities and dream work when ingested - such as in teas.
 In addition, it is often placed under the pillow or mattress to foster prophetic dreams and astral travel.

-Spiritual Associations: Mugwort is associated with the element of Air and the planet Venus.
+**Spiritual Associations**: Mugwort is associated with the element of Air and the planet Venus.
 It is known to facilitate psychic development, divination, and spiritual growth in magical practice.

 3. Lavender (Lavandula angustifolia)